Two face charges for escape from police vehicles

 He was put in handcuffs and placed in the back of a police vehicle.
 Hansen was placed in a different vehicle.

-While officers were inside the home continuing their search, Hansen somehow got out of the vehicle, though the door locks from the inside.
+While officers were inside the home continuing their search, Hansen somehow got out of the vehicle, though the door locks from the outside.

 A neighbor saw her exit the vehicle and run toward the nearby Lackawanna River but managed to catch her.
 While being escorted back, she opened the door for Skeen to escape, who then ran down Pike Street.
 Details of his recapture were not clear Tuesday.